Quantifying spin contamination in algebraic diagrammatic construction theory of electronic excitations: Conclusions

 Our work reports several important findings about the role of SC in the ADC calculations of excitation energies, oscillator strengths, and UV/Vis spectra.
 First, we demonstrate that the accuracy of ADC methods strongly depends on the level of SC in the UHF reference wavefunction.
 In particular, for open-shell molecules with the UHF SC $\le$ 0.05 a.u., the second-order (ADC(2)) and third-order (ADC(3)) ADC methods exhibit high accuracy with the errors of $\sim$ 0.1 eV in excitation energy, on average.
 However, when applied to strongly spin-contaminated molecules with the UHF SC $>$ 0.05 a.u., their performance significantly deteriorates.
 One of the factors contributing to this poorer performance is the SC in excited states, which increases significantly as the reference SC grows.
 Performing the ADC calculations with the ROHF reference wavefunctions allows to significantly reduce the level of SC in the excited states, but does not eliminate it entirely.
 Increasing the level of theory from ADC(2) to ADC(3) does not help reducing the spin symmetry breaking in excited states, and may lead to increasing SC instead.

 Our second finding is that SC can significantly affect the accuracy of ADC oscillator strengths and calculated UV/Vis spectra.
 In particular, we demonstrated that the molecules with strong SC in the UHF reference tend to show larger errors in ADC oscillator strengths compared to the molecules with lower reference and excited-state SC.
 To investigate this further, we performed a study of ADC-simulated UV/Vis spectra for the phenyl radical that exhibits large SC in the UHF reference wavefunction.
-Using the ROHF reference wavefunction improves the agreement of computed spectra with the experiment at the ADC(3) level of theory, but the computed excited states still show significant levels of SC.
+Using the ROHF reference improves the agreement of simulated spectra with the experiment at the ADC(3) level of theory, but the computed excited states still show significant levels of SC.
+We note that, in comparison to ADC with the UHF reference, the ROHF-based ADC calculations of UV/Vis spectra provide a higher-level description of coupling between the ground state and singly-excited electronic configurations, which may be responsible for some of the observed improvements in the simulated UV/Vis spectra in addition to lowering SC.\cite{Sulzner:2024p2462}

 Overall, the results of our work suggest that the unrestricted implementations of ADC methods should be used with caution when applied to molecules with the UHF SC $>$ 0.05 a.u.\@ If such calculations need to be performed, we recommend to employ the ROHF reference wavefunction, which allows to reduce SC but does not eliminate it entirely.
 To address the SC problem, spin-adapted implementations of single-reference ADC methods that preserve spin symmetry for open-shell systems need to be developed.